 • Chery Tiggo 8:

 The more popular the model, the higher its residual value.
-For example, Geely Coolray and Haval Jolion lose less value than less well-known brands.
+For instance, the Geely Coolray and Haval Jolion hold value better than lesser-known brands.

-Mileage, technical condition and appearance play an important role.
-Cars with less than 50,000 kilometres of mileage and without serious damage are sold faster and more expensive.
+Mileage, technical condition, and appearance play a major role.
+Cars with under 50,000 km and no major damage sell faster and for more money.

 3. Service history: